lukasroegner/homebridge-dyson-pure-cool/README.md

 **password**: Your password of the Dyson account you used to register the device with in the Dyson app.

-**countryCode**: Two-letter ISO code of your country, e.g. US, DE, EN...
+**countryCode**: Two-letter ISO code of your country, e.g. US, DE, GB...

 **devices**: Array of all your Dyson devices.